m516/CV-Sandbox/src/10-Convolution-Benchmark/readme.md

 Results
 =======

-TinyImageNet Neural Network
+TinyImageNet Neural Network Layer
 ---------------------------

-The first benchmark is based on intermediate feature maps that were extracted from a TinyImageNet neural network running on Tensorflow.
+The first benchmark is based on an intermediate feature map that was extracted from a TinyImageNet neural network running on Tensorflow.
 The extracted feature map and convolutional layer data were placed in binary files under the media/dnn directory in the project folder.
 To ensure that all algorithms work as expected, the output feature map was also extracted into a file, and the values in the calculated feature map are compared with the corresponding values in the file.

-These are the dimensions of the feature map:
+These are the dimensions of the input feature map:

 *   **Input feature map filename:** "dnn/Test_Input0/layer_0_output.bin"
 *   **Layer weights filename:** "dnn/Test_Input0/conv2_weights.bin"